Orlando Surgical Error Lawyers

 - Surgical fires: Surgical fires are fires that occur in, on, or near a patient during surgery.
 They are caused by the three elements of fire accidentally come together: ignition, fuel, and oxygen.
 The ignition source may include electrosurgical units, fiber optic light sources, or lasers.
 The fuel source may include alcohol-based skin preparations, surgical drapes, clothing, and even the patient’s body.
 The oxygen source can be room air, oxygen from a breathing tube, or nitrous oxide.
 In the United States, it is estimated that 550 to 650 surgical fires occur each year.
 While relatively rare, surgical fires can cause second- and third-degree burns, disfigurement, and even death.

-It is our sincerest hope at the Florida offices of Faiella & Gulden, P.A., that neither you nor a loved one ever experiences one of these “never events.”
+It is our sincerest hope at the Florida offices of Faiella & Gulden, P.A., that neither you nor a loved one ever experiences one of these "never events."
 But, in the unfortunate event that your family suffers from a surgical error, rest assured that we will use our nearly 40 years of medical malpractice experience to get you the compensation you deserve.
-All it takes is a simple phone call to (407) 647-6111 for a free case evaluation.
+All it takes is a simple phone call to (407) 647-6111 for a free case evaluation with a dedicated Orlando medical malpractice lawyer.

 We require no legal retainer or upfront fees, and you pay nothing unless we prevail.
 Call us for your free consultation.